Xiaohan5349/approw-docs-v1/docs/en/reference/sdk-for-csharp/management/AclManagementClient.md

 await managementClient.Acl.Allow("resource id", "role id");
 ```

-## Get whether a user has operation authority of a resource
+## Check whether a user has operation authority of a resource

 AclManagementClient().isAllowed(userId, action, resource)

-> Get whether a user has operation authority of a resource
+> Check whether a user has operation authority of a resource.

 #### Parameters: